devtodev-analytics/winstore-sdk/README.md

 ### Windows Phone 8  (wp8)  Unsupported SDK!

 ### Version 1.7.5
-* Optimized payment validation metrics.
+* Optimization of the payment verification method (anti-cheat).
 * Other minor fixes and improvements.

 #### Version 1.5.4